demoive/skypecon/README.md

 ## Notice

-This library was created with the utmost respect for the people responsible for the icons at Skype and it exists in order to to be able to properly showcase their work plus allowing for some flexibility in its demonstration.
+This library was created with the utmost respect for the people responsible for the icons at Skype and exists to properly showcase their work while allowing some flexibility in its demonstration.

-There are numerous sites around the web that catalog the emoticons and flags that are available for our use in Skype, (including the popular hidden icons), however, none take advantage of showing the native (smooth) animation available and very few even show the icons in all their glory and different sizes.
+There are numerous sites around the web that catalog the emoticons and flags that are available in Skype, (especially for the popular hidden ones), however, none take advantage of showing the native (smooth) animation available and very few even show the icons in all their glory and different sizes.
 Not to mention they aren't driven by the community and don't appear easy to maintain or to scale well.

 ## Skype plug